Welcome to Wessex! We hope you will enjoy your time with us.

 Out of programme

-Emma Kinsella has done an amazing job compiling a list of out of programme opportunities around the region, and Henry is in the process of writing an excellent guide on the process of applying to go out of programme.
+Emma Kinsella has done an amazing job compiling a list of out of programme opportunities around the region, and there is a guide on the process of applying to go out of programme.
 Bear in mind that now the programme is four years long you won’t have a lot of time to decide, and OOP generally isn’t approved in your final year of training.
+OOP needs

 Other bits

 Stepping up into the role of respiratory registrar role can feel like a big jump, but don’t forget you aren’t expected to know everything from day one.
-Ask questions and run through your patients during clinic lists.
-Ellie is writing a set of clinic crib sheets which you may find helpful to guide you through the more specialist clinics and remind you of the essential questions, investigations, and treatments required.
+Ask lots of questions and run through your patients during clinic lists.

 Finally, don’t neglect your GIM curriculum (even though 1/3 of the front door presentations will be respiratory related!).
 Keep an eye out for the GIM training days as you’ll need to have evidence of 100 hours of GIM study leave when you get to the end.
 You can also attend GIM conferences such as those delivered by the RCP and AGM.
 If you are an RCP member, the Clinical Medicine journal has some excellent CPD articles you can read and enter as reflections on your ePortfolio.